 We also supported an attempt to purchase a Roman pig of lead by Nidderdale Museum, but this sum was not used because the museum was outbid.

-Application forms should be obtained from Mike Gill who will be pleased to discuss proposals.
+Application forms should be obtained from Malcolm Street who will be pleased to discuss proposals.
 Completed forms should also be returned to him for distribution amongst the committee, which will normally give its decision within five weeks of the receipt of a completed form.